 The article does suggest some appropriate limits to online therapy: “Of course, online care is not for every patient or practitioner.
 Clients with more serious mental illnesses or addictions likely need more treatment than digital therapy can provide.”
 Newberg Counseling & Wellness does not recommend online therapy for clients who experiencing active suicidal thoughts.

-As far as the question, How does online therapy work?—it is fairly simple, and anyone with a stable internet connection and a screen can receive effective therapy this way.
+How does online therapy work?
+Anyone with a stable internet connection and a screen can receive effective therapy this way.
 For online clients, we ask that you sign a form giving consent to receive online therapy, and then we would proceed to let you know how to use our secure online interface.
 Prior to your appointment, your clinician will send you a link that can be accessed from a computer or mobile device.
 We recommend that you have headphones or earbuds handy to minimize noise interference and to make sessions more confidential.
 Increasingly, insurance companies are covering online therapy in the same way they cover in-person services.
 Contact your insurance company if you are uncertain of your telehelath benefits and ask if your plan covers “virtual behavioral health services”.

 As you think about navigating online therapy as a client, here is a link with some really helpful information about how to set up your space and your computer or device.

 Looking to make an appointment or contact us?
 Click here to get started